catherineschuster/DS4002-2/README.md

 ## SRC

 Code Execution:
 Source code for this project can be broken down into two contexts.
 (1) The code to compile, clean, and consolidate the source data into the data used in sentiment analysis.
 This includes preliminary EDA before sentiment analysis was conducted.
 This code is compatable with R Studio.
-(2) The code to conduct and analyze the sentiment analysis process.
+(2) The code to conduct and analyze the sentiment analysis process [2].
 This code is compatible with python 3.0 or higher.

 Code Usage:
 If you find our models or code useful, please add suitable reference to our project and in your work.

 ## DATA

-The source data for this project is sourced from Jianmo Ni’s Amazon Review Data Github [1].
+The source data for this project originates from Jianmo Ni’s Amazon Review Data Github [1].
 The database is an updated 2018 version of the Amazon review dataset released in 2014, including metadata and review data for all amazon product categories.
 The specific four datasets used for this project includes the product metadata and reviews data for both luxury and normal beauty products.
 Data features include product ratings, review text, helpfulness votes, and product metadata (product descriptions, category information, price, and brand).

-For EDA and sentiment analysis, the datasets were cleaned and merged into two files called AllBeauty_Merged.csv and LuxBeauty_Merged.csv.
+For EDA and sentiment analysis, the product metadata and review datasets were cleaned and merged into two files (AllBeauty_Merged.csv and LuxBeauty_Merged.csv).
+Additionaly, two datasets (AllBeauty_SENTIMENTS.csv and LuxBeauty_SENTIMENTS.csv) contain this data and the features that resulted from VADER sentiment analysis [2].
 Full access to all data is located on [Google Drive](https://drive.google.com/drive/folders/1c7KIYtGGA-7gxoceWI1QzwiTHkDHpakx?usp=sharing) in both .json and .csv formats.
-The data dictionary for the source data is below:
+The data dictionary for the source data and sentiment analysis data is below:

 Data Dictionary: Product Metadata (Both Luxury and Regular Product Data Sets)
 | Column      | Description |